digitalpardoe/chroma32/README.markdown

 Introduction
 ------------

-Chroma32, the photographic asset management system built atop of the CoreDM document management framework.
+Chroma32, the photographic asset management system built on a custom document management framework.
 This system in it's current guise provides a basic web application through which digital images can be easily distributed to friends, family & event clients.
 With full support or user authentication,